philly2600/philly2600.github.io/index.md

 {% raw %}<a href="/assets/img/index-30th-street-station.png"><img style="width: 80%; max-width: 800px; display: block; margin: 0 auto; border 0" src="/assets/img/index-30th-street-station.png"></a>{% endraw %}

 Unless otherwise noted, people begin to show up between **6:00 and 7:00 PM**. and stay as late as they like.
 Sometimes people get there earlier, but sometimes they don't show up until much later.
 If you aren't sure where the group is, grab a seat at any table and keep an eye out for people discussing tech.
-If you happen to arrive around **8:00 PM** or later, the whole group has likely moved to [Bridgewater's Pub](http://www.thepubin30thstreetstation.com/){:target="_blank"}, a bar/resuraunt within 30th Street Station, about 50 feet west of the Taco Bell.
+If you happen to arrive around **8:00 PM** or later, the whole group has likely moved to ~~Bridgewater's Pub, a bar/resuraunt within 30th Street Station, about 50 feet west of the Taco Bell~~ (RIP Bridgewater's, new location TBD).
 We usually are all sitting at a table in the corner, and all ages are welcome!

 In the event of a holiday or inclement weather, monitor our [Twitter account](https://twitter.com/philly2600){:target="_blank"} for cancellations and potential rescheduling.